How do you celebrate Thanksgiving in the dance studio?

-Blessing Ballet – designed with students age 3-10 in mind – This is a simple Thanksgiving dance game designed to help your youngest dance students begin to acknowledge what they are grateful for in their own lives, and to create movements inspired by everyday life.
+Designed with students age 3-10 in mind This is a simple Thanksgiving dance game designed to help your youngest dance students begin to acknowledge what they are grateful for in their own lives, and to create movements inspired by everyday life.

 - Provide a piece of paper and crayons, and ask the dancers to draw a picture of something they are thankful for.
 Use these drawings as inspiration for movement in one of the following ways:

 - For younger students, post the pictures in the front of the room, in an order of your choosing.
 Come up with a movement that represents each picture, inviting the students to help as they are able.
 Younger students, for example, could represent a picture of a mom or dad by the action of rocking a baby.
 Play some nice fall-inspired music, and perform the movements in sequence as your “blessing ballet.”

-- Older students can make up up their own movement that represents what they have drawn.
+- For older students, invite them to make up up their own movement that represents what they have drawn.
 They can then teach the other students their movement, and the class can perform each movement in sequence to music of your choosing.
 Depending on their age and maturity, students can explore a number of different avenues to create their movement:

 - a literal representation of the picture or an action associated with it,